divisionbyz0rro/Infiniscryption/PackManager/package/README.md

 This mod adds a screen to the setup of each run through Kaycee's Mod.
 It allows you to toggle which cards will or will not appear in the upcoming run through the use of 'packs.'
 Mods that use this API can register themselves as packs, and players can turn each pack on or off as they wish.

-This mod uses the official API's concept of a "mod prefix" on each card to identify which card belongs to which pack.
+This mod uses the API's concept of a "mod prefix" on each card to identify which card belongs to which pack.

+## What happens when a pack is "turned off?"

+When you deactivate a pack for a run through Kaycee's Mod, this mod will temporarily remove all metacategories from all cards in that pack.
+This will prevent the card from appearing in card choice nodes, trader nodes, rare card selection nodes, etc. However, other references to these cards (such as Evolve or Ice Cube) will remain.

+This mod will also try to remove encounters from each region that contain excluded cards.
+However, most card pack mods don't come with encounters, which means that a lot of pack combinations will result in not having any valid encounters.
+In this situation, the mod reverts to using the game's default encounters.

 ## Requirements

 As with most mods, you need [BepInEx](https://inscryption.thunderstore.io/package/BepInEx/BepInExPack_Inscryption/) installed.

-You will also need the [API](https://inscryption.thunderstore.io/package/API_dev/API/) installed, and the super helpful [Health for Ants](https://inscryption.thunderstore.io/package/JulianMods/HealthForAnts/) mod as well.
+You will also need the [API](https://inscryption.thunderstore.io/package/API_dev/API/) installed.

 ## Installation